chickensoft-games/chickensoft_site/blog/2023-04-26-gdscript-vs-csharp/index.md

 Need to inject code into lifecycle methods in your scripts automatically?
 We have a [source generator][super-nodes] for that.
 How about automatic, [node-based dependency injection][auto-inject]?

-We even have our own command line tool, [Chicken][chicken], that will automatically manage Godot addons for your project based on an `addons.json` file and let you symlink addons locally while they're in development.
+We even have our own command line tool, [GodotEnv][godotenv], that will automatically manage Godot addons for your project based on an `addons.json` file and let you symlink addons locally while they're in development.
 No more git submodules for addons!

 <FancyImage src={require("./packages.jpg").default} alt="Chickensoft's package offerings">
 Chickensoft's package offerings as of April 2023.